BuzzRage/TABL/README.md

     * Print the current chord being played
     * Fix screen synchronization with event
     * Block all buttons when music play
+    * Indicate which tonic and scale are currently selected

 * Music engine:
     * Build a function that play notes